glebtsereteli/GMRoomLoader/docs/pages/api/payload/getters.md

 ## `.GetSprite()`

-> `payload.GetSprite(roomId)` ➜ :Asset.GMSprite: or :Undefined:
+> `payload.GetSprite(roomId)` ➜ :Id.Sprite: or :Undefined:

-Returns the created Sprite ID matching the room ID, or :Undefined: if not found.
+Returns the ID of the created Sprite matching the given room ID if found, or :Undefined: if not found.

 | Parameter | Type | Description |
 | --- | --- | --- |